 If competition to the death detracts from the success even of the winner, then a species would benefit by losers stepping down a little sooner.
-Suicide of a smaller tree in the shadow of a larger tree for the benefit of the forest, like apoptosis, the programmed cell death of a much simpler cell in an environment of its fellows which collectively benefit from its death, seems like an evolutionary strategy about equal to the intelligence of cells or perhaps of trees, rooted immoveably in their surrounding environment.
+Suicide of a smaller tree in the shadow of a larger tree for the benefit of the forest, like apoptosis, the programmed cell death of a mere cell surrounded by its shared-lineage fellows, which collectively benefits the lineage from its death: this seems like an evolutionary strategy about equal to (achieveable with) the intelligence of cells or perhaps of trees, rooted immoveably in their surrounding environment.
 Examples include not just apoptosis or programmed cell death but even the pruning of neural interconnections at a subcellular level, or the death of deselected naive T cells.
-This is similar to but different from mutual inhibition among neurons at polycellular level, as well as apoptosis or programmed cell death, all have this logic where better group functioning results if sacrifices are made of individual members.
+This is similar to but different from mutual inhibition among neurons at polycellular signalling level, since these involve mutual destruction, not merely mutual inhibition.
+All have this logic where better group functioning results if sacrifices are made of individual members.
 So we see that death is certainly an option, to manage group success for the benefit, somehow, of at least some survivors.
 Indeed, Pambios, that which comprises all evolving life, itself shares some of this logic: inter-species competition may result in the extinction of one species, but the continuation, perhaps refinement and growth, of life itself.

-In whole animal species on the other hand, we see a solution that is more sophisticated: the dominance hierarchy.
+Within animal species, on the other hand, we often see a solution that is more sophisticated: the dominance hierarchy.
 The prototypical dominance hierarchy says, Let's fight!
-And the winner will be the dominant one, perhaps because I'm bigger, or perhaps I'm just more willing to put it on the line, as Hegel himself in 1807 wrote in Phänomenologie des Geistes, the Phenomenology of the Spirit, a popular vision of (psycho)history based on the Master and the Slave, long before the discovery of serotonin.
+And the winner will be the dominant one, perhaps because I'm bigger, or perhaps I'm just more willing to put it on the line.
+Hegel himself in 1807 described this in Phänomenologie des Geistes, the Phenomenology of the Spirit, a popular vision of (psycho)history based on the Master and the Slave, long before the discovery of serotonin.
 Now that I'm dominant, you can hunch over and walk around subordinate, and I'll stand up taller and walk around dominant, but I won't kill you even though, as our fight just proved, I could.
 (Later when the competition is about production rather than fighting, Hegel's Slave becomes master of the unproductive, now incompetent Master: a metaphor for history after feudalism.)

 Dogs at play provide a fountain of examples: once dominance is established, and the non-dominant submits whether by feet in air, or presenting a neck which could be bitten, or as with puppies piddling on the floor, the dominant dog typically immediately ceases serious attacks.
 The purpose of domination supercedes and obviates killing.